 Of course, moving in together is a big step in a relationship.
 And, as we’ve written, it doesn’t always end well.
 So, to ensure domestic bliss, it’s important to avoid some common pitfalls that have doomed other relationships:

 Don’t move in with your partner (or let them move in with you) just because somebody’s lease is up!

 You’re in love and you can’t imagine wanting to share your life with anyone else?
 Congratulations!
 We’re here for you.
-But if you’re considering moving in with your new boyfriend because, well, his lease is up…..you know, he’s gotta live somewhere, but you’re setting yourself up for failure.
+But if you’re considering moving in with your new boyfriend because, well, his lease is up, and, you know, he’s gotta live somewhere, don’t do it!
+You’re only setting yourself (and your partner) up for failure.
 We all want to help our loved ones, sure.
 But if you’re not excited about sharing a bathroom now, or if you fight about which reruns to watch whenever you check into a hotel, you’re not ready to move in together.

 Always have enough money to leave

 A corollary to the first rule.
 While it isn’t pleasant to think about the relationship ending, it’s a grim reality that a lot things just don’t work out.
 So while you may be in love now, you don’t want to be stuck living with someone you don’t even like out of financial convenience.

 And, anyway, do you really want to hang out with whoever your ex invites over the house once you’ve finally broken up?
 Do yourself a favor, and make sure that if it’s over, you have the financial capacity to keep it over.

 Unless you’re actually married with a joint checking account, you don’t actually “own” anything together — not even the dog!